hzi-bifo/SDplots/ReadMeDocker.md

 	(TODO: imagename depends on publication)

 The -v Path/.../data:/app/data mounts your local folder on the data-folder contained within the image.
 The pipeline writes the output in your local folder.

-Depending on your operating system and your system settings, you might need to run the terminal as admin or type $sudo docker run... if your run into errors like "Got permission denied while trying to connect to the Docker daemon socket".

 ## CMD Config